 Prague Castle Royal Gardens

 Habsburg Ferdinand, I ordered the construction of the Royal Garden.
 He eventually acquired old vineyards outside the valley of the Brusnice stream from the owners and had a Renaissance garden built there.
 It soon became famed for its rare botanical species and exotic plants acquired from far-flung lands.
 The Ball Game Hall, the Royal Summer Palace, and the Lion Court were among the buildings in the Royal Gardens that provided entertainment for the nobles.

 Prague Castle Southern Gardens

 The South Gardens are almost 500 meters long, and during the summer tourist season, visitors can access them via the Bull Staircase from the Third Courtyard or Opyš near the eastern gate.
 Paradise Garden, Garden on the Ramparts, and Hartig Garden are the three smaller gardens that make up the South Gardens.
 The smallest of the gardens on the southern side of the Castle, the Hartig Garden with a Music Pavilion, joined them in the 1960s.

 Terrace Of The Riding School

 On the old open Summer Riding School site, the terrace on the roof of the Office of the President's garages and vehicle workshops was created between 1950 and 1956.
-The terrace has a great view of Prague Castle and is utilized for concerts and other community festivals on occasion.
+The terrace has a great view of Prague Castle's northern fortifications along with other historical buildings like St. Vitus Cathedral.
+It has been used as an exhibition venue since the mid-20th century and is currently utilized for concerts and other community festivals on occasion.

 Garden Of Bastion